 We call on:

 - The Mayor, to direct the Directors of Mobility, Engineering, Public Works, and Traffic and Parking to collaborate with each other and the community to implement effective, legal, and equitable measures that will slow drivers and save lives.
+We demand safe access for pedestrians on city rights of way, including during construction.

 - The broad community of residents and advocates, to stand on common ground and join us in this mission to create a safer and more livable city.